MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

     4. Then it let that child node to handle the rest of the command
 2. Parsing at node `Literal('remove')` with command `remove 21`
-    1. Literal Node `Literal('remove')` gets the first element of `remove 21`, it\'s `remove` and it matches the literal node
+    1. Literal Node `Literal('remove')` gets the first element of `remove 21`, it's `remove` and it matches the literal node
     2. Now the remaining command is `21`
-    3. And then it searches through its literal children, but doesn\'t found any literal child matches the next element `21`
+    3. And then it searches through its literal children, but doesn't found any literal child matches the next element `21`
     4. So it let its non-literal child `Integer('email_id')` to handle the rest of the command
 3. Parsing at node `Integer('email_id')` with command `21`
-    1. Integer Node `Integer('email_id')` gets the first element of `21`, it\'s a legal integer
+    1. Integer Node `Integer('email_id')` gets the first element of `21`, it's a legal integer
     2. It store the value `21` to the context dict with key `email_id`
     3. And then it finds that the command parsing is already finished so it invokes the callback function with the command source and